PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 10:52:45
+Last updated: 2024-04-09 10:56:19
-Random Quote: Let justice be done though the heavens fall. - Saul Goodman
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher